 It has also created one of the most popular streetwear shoes in the process!

-Hard-to-pronounce names are ten a penny in the fashion world, and if you thought streetwear was going to be any different, you’d be sadly mistaken.
+Hard-to-pronounce names are ten a penny in the fashion world, and if you thought streetwear would be any different, you’d be sadly mistaken.

 According to the Japanese label’s creators, WTAPS is pronounced ‘double taps.’